areiljan/ShadyBeam/README.md

 ShadyBeam is a research project demonstrating potential attack vectors for mobile device exploitation.
 The system consists of two components that simulate a covert data exfiltration scenario: a seemingly innocent Android flashlight application and a backend server that collects device information and images.

-This project is intended for **educational purposes only** as part of a cyber defense course, to demonstrate how malicious actors might disguise data collection within seemingly benign applications.
+This project is intended for **educational purposes only** as part of a cyber defense course, to demonstrate how malicious actors might disguise data collection within seemingly innocent applications.

 ## System Architecture